-Attorney George Arnold, the owner of Arnold Law Offices, PLLC, takes tremendous pride in winning compensation for their clients in personal injury cases.
+Attorney George Arnold, the owner of Arnold Law Offices, PLLC, is a personal injury attorney that takes tremendous pride in winning compensation for their clients in personal injury cases.
 Attorney Arnold has successfully represented his clients in auto accidents, trucking accidents, and wrongful death suits.

 Auto accidents can be dreadful experiences, especially when someone is seriously injured.
 In Wyoming, you must prove that the other driver was negligent before you can recover for your injuries.
 A person is negligent when they owe a duty of care to another person and then commits an act that violates the duty of care.
 The violation of the duty of care then causes injury.
 The injuries must be foreseeable and not too remote from the accident.

 Injuries are not limited to the physical ailments caused by the crash but also include pain and suffering.
 Along with pain and suffering, your emotional damages can include a loss of the enjoyment of life, mental anguish, and emotional distress.
 Injuries can also include economic damages like loss of future income and loss of profits.

 Insurance companies use similar defenses in every case.
 They will argue that you were comparatively at fault for the crash.
 Comparative fault permits a plaintiff to recover for injuries caused by the defendant, reduced by the percentage of blame assessed to the plaintiff for the accident.
 Additionally, insurance companies will argue that you were not injured to the extent that you claim.
 They will use tactics such as demonstrating that you failed to attend all of your medical appointments, exaggerated your injuries, could have returned to work sooner, among others, to try to limit liability for their client, the insurance company.